jeff4/bionotes.github.io/_comp/javascript.md

 * e.g., when a click event occurs on a hyper link, the default action is for the browser to follow the link and load a new page.
 Event handlers can prevent the default action by invoking a method for the event object.
 	* This is called **cancelling** the event.
 See Section 15.2.5

+## 7/19/2024
+### 15.2.1 Event Categories
+* Client-side JS suppports so many *event types* that this chapter will not cover them all.
+* However, this book will group events into a few common categories.
+	1. **Device-dependent input events** Examples: mousedown, mousemove, mouseup, touchstart, touchmove, touchend, keydown, keyup
+	1. **Device-independent input events** Events that are device agnostic. e.g.,
+		* The *click* event indicates that a link or button (or other document element has been activated.
+This activation can come from a mouse click, a keyboard, or with a tap on a touch screen.
+		* The *input* event is a device-independent superclass of keydown which supports keyboard input, as well as cut-and-paste, and methods used for ideogram based scripts like Chinese.
+		* The *pointerdown*, *pointermove*, and *pointerup* event types are device-independent alternatives to mouse and touch events, which respond to pointers, touch-screens, pen- and stylus- inputs.
+	1. **User Interface events** aka UI events are higher-level events.
+Often on HTML form elements.
+		* *Focus* event is when a text input field gains keyboard focus.
+		* *Change* event is when a user changes the value displayed by a form element.
+		* *Submit* event is when a user clicks a **Submit** button in a form.
+	1. **State-change events**
+	1. **API-specific events**

 ## register info